mattihirvonen/esp32bluetooth/README.txt

-Project to learn basics of ESP32(S3) Bluetooth tricks
+  - Project to learn basics of ESP32(S3) Bluetooth tricks
+  - This is PlatformIO project